NTDLS/TightWiki/README.md

 TightWiki is a .netcore ASP MVC razor WIKI written in C# that sits on top of a SQL Server database.

+**Be sure to check out the screenshots below**

+# Features (some of them anyway)
+* LGPL license , you can use it for free at home or at your business.
+* Open source, you can make changes, submit fixes or just make suggestions.
+* Completely customizable and rebrandable including name, title, footer, copyright and all images.
+* User signup can be disabled, enabled and can require users to verify email before logging in.
+* Multiple user roles are supported for admin, moderators, contributors and basic members.
+* Easy page linking.
+Can even link to pages that do not exist and the link will subtly prompt you to create the page when logged in with a role that has page creation support.
+* Admin shows missing pages, namespace metrics, users, roles, etc.
+* Manual account creation, editing and deletion.
+* All dates/times are stored in UTC and localized for logged in users.
+* Admin moderation which is driven by page processing instructions for things like page deletions, review, drafts, etc.
+* Page versioning.
+Revisions can be viewed by the original page URL with a /r/number route or by logging in a viewing the full page history.
+* Revertible page history.
+* Drag-drop fie uploads / page attachments, images.
+* Versioned file uploads.
+* Namespace support so you can have multiple pages with the same name in different namespaces.
+* Fully baked in documentation of all wiki functions.
+* Wiki Markup allows you post non-formatted code and even auto-syntax highlighting for things like C#, PHP, SQL, etc. Can also explicitly specify language.
+* Wiki markup supports basic formatting, headings and sub-headings, tagging, tables, callouts, alerts, variables, bullets lists, dynamic glossaries, inline search results, dynamic tag clouds, related linking, expanding sections, auto-table of contents, and much more.
+* Wiki page editing is syntax highlighted.
+* Built in search supports fuzzy matching to support even mild misspellings.

 # Default home page:
 ![Clipd1](https://user-images.githubusercontent.com/11428567/208712815-a82532c8-e13c-451f-a590-b0ff8bca09d9.png)